Outreach Opportunities Fund

 Homestart could also benefit the UCV congregation by providing our members with an economical means for down-sizers to donate unwanted furniture.
 Homestart charges donors a reasonable $75 to have 2 people come to a location in their serving area and pickup donated items which are taken to their warehouse for re-distribution to those in need.
 They accept pre-arranged drop-offs at no charge to donors.
 Refugee team members are often approached by UCV members who offer donations of furniture which we can’t accept.

-Here are some of the organizations we have supported in the past.
+Here are some of the organisations we have supported in the past.

 2023